ceedee666/systems-integration/lectures/protocols.md

   used in modern web APIs, and its flexibility allows for the exchange of data in various formats, such as JSON and XML.

-- OData: OData extends REST by adding more advanced querying and data manipulation features.
+- **OData**: OData extends REST by adding more advanced querying and data manipulation features.
 It provides built-in support for metadata and exposes complex data models, allowing clients to query and retrieve relational data over HTTP.
 OData is commonly used in data-centric systems where rich